fz-rit/TrueColorHSI/README.md

-## Citations
+## Citation
-If you find this repository useful in your research, please consider the following citations.
+If you find this repository useful in your research, please consider the following citation.
-### Maximum Distance
 ```bib
 @article{amiri2024colorimetric,
   title={Colorimetric characterization of multispectral imaging systems for visualization of historical artifacts},